Simple Habits for a Clutter-Free Home

 I guess it comes as no surprise that I am writing this article.
 After discovering the reason behind all of my clutter and home chaos, I now see that there are more people like me out there.
-We weren’t born being cluttered hot messes, we were just raised with the wrong habits when it came to our stuff.
+We weren’t born cluttered hot messes, we just developed the wrong habits when it came to our stuff.
 We saw our things in a certain way that turned us into cluttered people.

 Habits are a funny thing.

 They can dictate how we eat, how we get dressed each morning, how we approach a problem, how we shop, and yes even how we keep our homes.